polikala62/radial-array-tools/README.md

-This repository is currently being updated to prepare for initial release.

 There is currently one fully-functional, (mostly) commented script in this 'toolbox', called 'vis\_netcdf'.
 It uses functions in 'radial-array-tools\\source\\functions'.
 Not all functions in 'radial-array-tools\\source\\functions' are used by 'vis\_netcdf' - many have been used in other projects.
 If you come across one that looks useful, let me know and I will consider making a dedicated tool for it!